ads/wp_post_footer/readme.txt

 == License ==

 The WP Post Footer plugin was developed by Eric Marden and James Tryon on behalf of Robert Dempsey and Atlantic Dominion Solutions, LLC and is provided with out warranty under the GPLv2 License.
-More info and other plugins at: http://xentek.net
+More info and other open source goodies at: http://adsdevshop.com/open-source

 Copyright 2009 Robert Dempsey